Table of Contents

 Maine allows medical marijuana patients from Alaska, Arizona, Arkansas, California, Connecticut, Florida, Hawaii, Illinois, Iowa, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oklahoma, Oregon, Rhode Island, Vermont, Washington, and Washington DC.

-Patients from these states can purchase medical marijuana from any of Maine’s medical dispensaries with proper I.D.
+Patients from these states can purchase medical marijuana from any of Maine’s medical dispensaries with a proper ID.

 Michigan